-It the measures are nor items, but rather raters, and we want to know the limits of generalizability of the raters to different raters, or for pooled raters, we can find estimates of the intra-class correlations.
+If the measures are nor items, but rather raters, and we want to know the limits of generalizability of the raters to different raters, or for pooled raters, we can find estimates of the intra-class correlations.
 There are several of these, all can be estimated the same way.

-These many forms of reliability coefficients (Table 9) may all be found in the open source statistics environment, R (R Core Team, 2018).
-The psych (Revelle, 2018) was specially developed for personality oriented psychologists to be easy to be both thorough as well as easy to use.
+These many forms of reliability coefficients (Table 9) may all be found in the psych package (Revelle, 2018) for the open source statistics environment, R (R Core Team, 2018). psych was specially developed for personality oriented psychologists to be both thorough and easy to use.
 Although some of these statistics are available in commercial software packages, the psych package provides them all in one integrated set of functions.
 We show the specific commands to use to find all of these coefficients in the appendix to this article.